thumbor/thumbor/CONTRIBUTING.md

 [pylint](https://www.pylint.org/).

-Even if that's the case, don't forget to run `make flake pylint` before commiting and fixing any issues you find.
+Even if that's the case, don't forget to run `make flake pylint` before committing and fixing any issues you find.
 That way you won't get a request for doing so in your PR.

 ## Pull Requests